rohanthewiz/go_notes/README.md

 ```
 cd project_root/options
-go get // should only need to run once
+go get # should only need to run once
-go install // build and install our options package
+go install # build and install our options package
-cd project_root
+cd .. # back to project_root
-go get // should only need to run once
+go get # should only need to run once
 go build go_notes.go
 ```

 ####TIPS
 * gcc is required to compile SQLite.
 On Windows you can get 64bit MinGW here http://mingw-w64.sourceforge.net/download.php.
 Install it and make sure to add the bin directory to your path
-* You might be able to alias the executable to gn on your system.
-Google how to alias commands on your system if neeeded.
+* For less typing, you might want to alias the executable to 'gn' on your system.
+Google 'command alias' if neeeded.

 ##Using GoNotes